insure logo

 Which companies have the cheapest car insurance for seniors in Delaware?

-Senior drivers in Delaware typically pay higher car insurance premiums than most other age groups, although teens still face the highest rates overall.
+Senior drivers in Delaware typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.

 The cheapest car insurance companies for seniors in Delaware include:

-The chart below highlights the average car insurance premiums for senior drivers in Delaware.
+The chart below shows the average car insurance premiums for senior drivers in Delaware.

 CompanyAverage annual premiumAverage monthly premium